open-sauced/open-sauced/TRIAGE_GUIDE.md

 * `bug`: Issues that present a reasonable conviction there is a reproducible bug.
 * `enhancement`: Issues that are found to be a reasonable candidate feature additions.

-In all cases, issues may be closed by maintainers if they don't receive timely response when further information is sought, or when additional questions are asked.
+In all cases, issues may be closed by maintainers if they don't receive a timely response when further information is sought, or when additional questions are asked.

 ## Approaches and Best Practices for getting into triage contributions